saeid-aminjafari/saeid-aminjafari.github.io/_pages/talks.md

 Baltic Sea Science Congress (Stockholm 2019 & Aarhus 2021 & Helsinki 2023 - in person)

 ## Talks:
-Australian Bureau of Meteorology (March 2023):  Monitoring water levels in Lakes from Space Surface Water and Ocean Topography (SWOT) Calibration and Validation Group (June 2023): Opportunity of Using Existing Gauges Network in Sweden for SWOT Cal/Val.
+Australian Bureau of Meteorology (March 2023):  Monitoring Water Levels in Lakes from Space Surface Water and Ocean Topography (SWOT) Calibration and Validation Group (June 2023): Opportunity of Using Existing Gauges Network in Sweden for SWOT Cal/Val.